 But again, you’re just wishing those events will happen.
 You’re gambling with your happiness.
 You run the risk that the one girl who does come your way isn’t even right for you.

 Instead, create as many opportunities for yourself as possible.
 Take every shot you can.

 Whether that’s introducing yourself to women in the real world and asking for their number.
 Or sending out more messages in online dating.
 Or going for the kiss on a date even when you don’t get a “sign”.

 Ask for raises — if you aren’t getting them or are miserable in general, look for another job that’ll provide a better salary or experience.
 Stay hungry.

-Brian, a friend who developed my site, is 22 years old with no college degree.
+Blake, a friend who developed my site, is 22 years old with no college degree.
 He worked hard to become a great programmer and worked as a freelancer.
 But in the back of his mind, he had a certain dream company he’d always wanted to join.

 When I asked him why he hadn’t reached out to them, he told me it was a waste of time.
 They were a top development firm and he didn’t have the credentials or experience.

 In February, I coincidentally met a high-level employee at this company.
 He told me they had a position open but it was competitive.
 He said to send over my friend’s information although he couldn’t make any promises.

 Three phone interviews and one in-person interview later, my friend got the job.
 Within two weeks he moved halfway across the country to his new six-figure position.

 What if Brian kept waiting until he was “ready”?
 Or waited for the opportunity to come to him?
 Of course he got the job because of his skill set, but it all started by showing up.